-- on YouTube with Google Meet on 7 May, followed by Cllr Teji Barnes' election as the new Mayor of Hillingdon at a virtual Annual Council meeting on 14 May. - This year's Hillingdon in Bloom competition will be judged remotely - The council's flagship Rural Activities Garden Centre has set up a delivery service where - 754 resident enrolments • The council's Dancing in the Streets exhibition, originally planned as a touring exhibition, was launched online to help mark VE Day 75 - By the end of April, more than 400 hundred children had entered a road safety competition to design their dream bike • A new coronavirus website HILLINGDON coronavirus
+400 free emergency parking permits were issued Our exchequer services team received 25,200 enquiries about financial assistance and advice A WhatsApp singing group has been set up for residents living with dementia and their carers • Emergency and essential decisionmaking by the Leader and Cabinet has continued digitally.
+And in a UK first, a virtual planning committee was streamed live on YouTube with Google Meet on 7 May, followed by Cllr Teji Barnes' election as the new Mayor of Hillingdon at a virtual Annual Council meeting on 14 May.
+This year's Hillingdon in Bloom competition will be judged remotely The council's flagship Rural Activities Garden Centre has set up a delivery service where residents can order compost and plants and pay over the phone, with 380 orders completed by the beginning of May 85 per cent of adult learning qualification courses have now been adapted to run online, with 78 courses and 754 resident enrolments The council's Dancing in the Streets exhibition, originally planned as a touring exhibition, was launched online to help mark VE Day 75 By the end of April, more than 400 hundred children had entered a road safety competition to design their dream bike A new coronavirus website section, with key advice for residents and businesses, received a total of 138,843 views between 23 March and 22 May.